FunctionSir/gramferry/README.md

 Currently, it's an old and stupid pipe.

-- IPv6 is not supported (but might be support it in the future).
+- IPv6 is not supported (but might be supported it in the future).
+(Since the parser is currently really simple)
-- Only SINGLE user is allowed when using the UDP Port in client side currently.
+- Only a single application can use the UDP port on the client side at a time.
+(It always sends packets to the application who sent the last packet to it)
 - Client side should send the first UDP packet first.
+(Otherwise it doesn't know who is the receiver)
 - No auth, no compression, no anti-replay...
 Just no any advanced features.
-Your UDP server should take care of herself, and be well.
+Your UDP server should take care of herself (yes, I call my servers "she" - it's a style choice and not a grammar mistake), and be well.
+(In most cases, a UDP service without any protections is not safe at all, and you probably don't want to use it)

 But it is easy to compile and use.